barrettotte/fpga-dev-vscode/README.md

 ## Development

-I am currently using Windows for FPGA development.
+This assumes Windows with WSL is used for FPGA development.
-But, I'm assuming I'll make the switch to Linux at some point and I'll update my notes accordingly.

 ### Requirements